 - New York: "Law office study permitted after successful completion of one year at an ABA-approved law school."
 (See also)

-- Wyoming: “Law office study permitted as a structured course comparable to 2 years at an ABA-approved law school Prior approval of independent study required.”
+- Wyoming: "Law office study permitted as a structured course comparable to 2 years at an ABA-approved law school Prior approval of independent study required."
 No special requirements are needed to become an attorney without law school in Virginia or Washington as far as I could determine.
-All of the above information came from the “Comprehensive Guide to Bar Admission Requirements 2004,” published by the National Conference of Bar Examiners and American Bar Association Section of Legal Education and Admissions to the Bar.
+All of the above information came from the "Comprehensive Guide to Bar Admission Requirements 2004."
+And this document was published by the National Conference of Bar Examiners and American Bar Association Section of Legal Education and Admissions to the Bar.
 Famous American Lawyers, presidents and Supreme Court justices who became attorneys without school.

 - Patrick Henry (1736-1799), member of the Continental Congress, governor of Virginia;